julian-714/buckhill-assesment/README.md

     -   File Upload
     -   Fetch File

+### Database gets truncated and re-seeded everyday at midnight UTC.
 ## Installation using Docker

 Petshop is very easy to install and deploy in a Docker container.